zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-a-spring-boot-rest-api-service.md

             ```
             https://gateway:port/api/v1/sysviewlpr1/endpoint1/...
             ```
-         * If the customer system administrator sets the service ID to vantageprod1, the API URL in the API Gateway appears as the following URL:
+         * If the customer system administrator sets the service ID to `vantageprod1`, the API URL in the API Gateway appears as the following URL:
             ```
             http://gateway:port/api/v1/vantageprod1/endpoint1/...
             ```

     * **mfaas.discovery.locations**

-        Specifies the public URL of the Discovery Service.
+        This parameter specifies the public URL of the Discovery Service.
 The system administrator at the customer site defines this parameter.

         **Example:**
          ```